ably/docs/examples/pub-sub-channel-messages/page.md

 # Sending and receiving messages with Pub/Sub

-Enable users to have conversations with each other by sending and receiving messages in a chat room.
+Enable clients to send and receive messages in a channel.

-All applications that implement a chat component need to be able to send messages to enable communication between users.
-Messages are separated into different topics using rooms.

-In customer support platforms, users join dedicated rooms to communicate with agents.
-In larger applications, such as social networking or team collaboration tools, users join multiple rooms to discuss different topics, fostering engagement and facilitating group discussions.
+Messaging enables instant, scalable communication through publishing and subscribing to channels.
+Messages represent dynamic data payloads that clients publish and subscribe to, powering collaborative applications across realtime newsfeeds, auction applications or financial websites.

-Messaging is implemented using [Ably Chat](https://ably.com/docs/products/chat).
-The Chat SDK contains a set of purpose-built APIs that abstract away the complexities involved in architecting chat features.
-It is built on top of Ably's core platform, and so it provides the same performance and scaling guarantees.
+Messaging is implemented using [Ably Pub/Sub](https://ably.com/docs/auth).
+The Pub/Sub SDK provides a set of flexible APIs capable of building any realtime application and is powered by Ably's reliable and scalable platform.

 ## Resources